zbx-sadman/zabbuino/v1.0.0_pre-release/README.md

 ####27 Jun 2016

 New command:
 - _MAX7219.write[dataPin, clockPin, loadPin, intensity, value]_ - draw on 8x8 led matrix which connected to MAX7219.
 You can change _intensity_ (0..15) and send _value_ as HEX string to switch on leds in line.
 Every two HEX char specify one line leds state.
-For example - 0x6666001818817E00 draw smile.
+For example - _0x6666001818817E00_ will draw smile.

+For example - you can use MAX7219.write[] to indicate via Zabbix Action (Operation type: Remote command && Execute on: Zabbix Server && a little shell script) your's Zabbix server mood - a smiling or sad.
+Also, with using Zabbix API yo can get triggers number with various severety and draw a hystogram.
+Or send mystic sign to display in the remote VPN'ed office.
+Or do something more fun.

 ####26 Jun 2016